Lindeneg/clenv/README.md

 # cl-env

-Type-safe dotenv replacement with zero runtime dependencies and minimal effort.
+Type-safe dotenv replacement with composable validation and zero runtime dependencies.

-Load `.env` files, validate values with composable transforms, and produce a fully typed configuration object.
+Load `.env` files, validate values with composable transforms, and produce a **fully typed** configuration object.

 - **Composable validation** — combine `withRequired`, `withDefault`, built-in transforms, or write your own.
 - **Full type inference** — transforms, defaults, key casing all reflected at the type level.